-The Baltic 110 was commissioned by a highly experienced family with long-distance, around-the-world cruising in mind.
+The Baltic 110 Custom, which began construction last year, was commissioned by a highly experienced family with around-the-world cruising in mind.
 Designed by Malcolm McKeon, the sloop-rigged sailing yacht will build on the partnership between the studio and the shipyard which began with the delivery of the award-winning 34-metre Liara in 2019.

 The custom design features an all-carbon structure and a "generous sail plan" to ensure "excellent all-round sailing performance", said Malcolm McKeon.
 "The exterior styling is new and contemporary and maximises the use of glass in the superstructure to create a light and open interior feel," he said.

-The Baltic 110 be the third vessel to feature the shipyard's electric propulsion system and will also be equipped with low emission generators designed to meet the IMO Tier 3 emissions regulations.
+The Baltic 110 Custom will be the third vessel to feature the shipyard's electric propulsion system and will also be equipped with low-emission generators designed to meet the IMO Tier 3 emissions regulations.
 Other features include a telescopic keel and a rig package from Southern Spars.

 Henry Hawkins, vice president of Baltic Yachts said there has been a "surge in demand" for clients seeking electric propulsion and other environmentally conscious solutions.
 "There’s a clear trend developing in support of low emissions yachting and we are excited to be building another yacht featuring the latest technology which supports a cleaner, greener environment.”

-News of the Baltic 110 follows the announcement of another new contract signed for a high-performance, "ultra-lightweight" Baltic 111 Custom sailing yacht.
+News of the sale follows the announcement of another new contract signed for a high-performance, "ultra-lightweight" Baltic 111 Custom sailing yacht.